privacybydesign/irma-backend-packages/js/README.md

 ##### `getSessionStatus(sessionToken)`
 This method fetches the current status of the IRMA session.
 The parameter `sessionToken` concerns the token as being returned by `startSession`.
-The function returns a promise with on resolve the session status.
-A struct with the possible values for the session status can be retrieved using `IrmaBackend.SessionStatus()`.
+The function returns a promise which on resolve gives the current session status.
+A struct with the possible values for the session status can be retrieved using the static call `IrmaBackend.SessionStatus()`.

 ##### `getServerPublicKey()`
 This method fetches the JWT public key of the IRMA server.
-It returns a promise with on resolve the public key in a PEM encoded string.
+It returns a promise which on resolve gives the public key in a PEM encoded string.
 When no JWT public key is configured at the IRMA server, the promise will be rejected.

 **Important remark:** when using method `hmac` for JWT signing, the same key is used for both